wh-alice/mig_visualstudio/vs/misc/creating-options-pages-by-using-interop-assemblies.md

 ## Making Tools Options Pages Available to the IDE
  In addition to implementing a user control, VSPackages must make that control available to the IDE.

- This is done through the implementation of the <xref:Microsoft.VisualStudio.Shell.Interop.IVsPackage.GetPropertyPage*> method, which returns a <xref:Microsoft.VisualStudio.Shell.Interop.VSPROPSHEETPAGE> structure based on the GUID passed.
+ This is done through the implementation of the <xref:Microsoft.VisualStudio.Shell.Interop.IVsPackage.GetPropertyPage%2A> method, which returns a <xref:Microsoft.VisualStudio.Shell.Interop.VSPROPSHEETPAGE> structure based on the GUID passed.

  The IDE uses the <xref:Microsoft.VisualStudio.Shell.Interop.VSPROPSHEETPAGE> structure to set the characteristics of a **Properties** page.